Flying with a Dog in Australia: The Ultimate Guide

 My Thoughts on Qantas vs Virgin

-I personally didn’t find there was much difference between flying my pet with Qantas or Virgin Australia within Australia in 2019.
+I personally didn’t find there was much difference between flying my pet in the hold with Qantas or Virgin Australia within Australia in 2019.

 In both cases the procedures and steps were similar, although with slight differences.
 The prices were also fairly similar.
 The biggest difference between the two was that you could book your pet’s transport with Qantas online, while you needed to call the Virgin call centre to book your pet.